ContractsCounsel Logo

 2. Include a Termination Clause and Dispute-Resolution Mechanism

-There should be a termination clause in every contract.
-If you want to end the relationship with your partner, this clause will allow you to do so without going through the hassle of going to court and arguing over whether or not your partnership is still valid.
+In many contracts, it’s important to have a termination clause.
+If you want to end the relationship with your contract partner, this clause will allow you to do so without going through the hassle of going to court and arguing over whether or not your partnership is still valid.

 The same goes for dispute resolution mechanisms.
 If there are disagreements between parties, it's best to discuss them rationally before they become too big of an issue.
 This can be done through mediation or arbitration, depending on who is involved.